-The Director of the Organization's Regional Office for the Americas (AMRO), which is in Washington, disapproved the recommended scales and explained why at a meeting on 19 December 1990 with staff representatives.
+The Director of the PAHO disapproved the recommended scales and explained why at a meeting on 19 December 1990 with staff representatives.
 The upshot was that he lowered the average increase to 11.25 per cent.
 He announced the new scales, which took effect as from 1 August 1990, by general information bulletin HQ-91-13 of 11 February 1991.
 They were first reflected in pay slips dated 27 February and 7 March 1991.

 The new scales at once aroused discontent among the staff.
-In a referendum on 14 February and at an assembly on

-19 March they voted strongly in support of their representatives' objections.
+In a referendum on 14 February and at an assembly on 19 March they voted strongly in support of their representatives' objections.

-The complainants are both officials of the WHO in the General Service category and serve in AMRO.
-No fewer than 46 staff members, including the complainants, wrote letters dated 10 April 1991 to the Regional Director.
+The complainants are all officials of the PAHO in the General Service category.
+They hold contracts with the

+PAHO and are subject to its Staff Rules and Staff Regulations.
+No fewer than 128 holders of appointments, including the complainants, wrote letters dated 10 April 1991 to the Director.
 They said:

-"1.
-Under WHO Staff Rule 1230.8.2, I have the honour to submit to you a request concerning my appointment status, with a view to obtaining a final action within the meaning of Staff Rule 1230.8.1 or Staff Rule 1230.8.2, which will enable me, if necessary, to have recourse to the means of appeal available to me under Staff Rules 1230.1 and 1240.

-2. My normal pay slip for the month of February 1991, combined with the exceptional pay slip for the adjustment paid to me in early March 1991, shows, for the period commencing 1 August 1990 (effective date of the scale) until the month of February 1991 inclusive, a base salary corresponding to the scale appearing in General Information Bulletin No. HQ-91-13.

-3. It appears to me that the individual decision to apply to my particular case, as from the month of August 1990, the salary scale mentioned in the preceding paragraph, is illegal since the whole process resulting in the establishment of the above-mentioned salary scale has been conducted in violation of the General methodology for surveys of best prevailing conditions of service at non-headquarters duty stations approved for promulgation, effective 1 January 1985, by ICSC, as well as of the CCAQ Standard methodology.

-4. Inter alia, it seems to me that:

-- some employers have been substituted,

-- some outside working hours, allowances and benefits have not been taken into account (nor even quantified in some instances) for comparison purposes, and

-- a method has been used for constructing the scale (i.e. setting the salary at each grade and step), in disregard of all the relevant applicable rules.
+- "1.
+Under Staff Rule 1230.7.2 of the Pan American Sanitary Bureau [the secretariat of the PAHO], I have the honour to submit to you a request concerning my appointment status, with a view to obtaining a final action within the meaning of Staff Rule 1230.7.1 or Staff Rule 1230.7.2, which will enable me, if necessary, to have recourse to the means of appeal available to me under Staff Rules 1230.1 and 1240. - 2.
+My normal pay slip for the month of February 1991, combined with the exceptional pay slip for the adjustment paid to me in early March 1991, shows, for the period commencing 1 August 1990 (effective date of the scale) until the month of February 1991 inclusive, a base salary corresponding to the scale appearing in General Information Bulletin No. HQ-91-13. - 3.
+It appears to me that the individual decision to apply to my particular case, as from the month of August 1990, the salary scale mentioned in the preceding paragraph, is illegal since the whole process resulting in the establishment of the above-mentioned salary scale has been conducted in violation of the General methodology for surveys of best prevailing conditions of service at non-headquarters duty stations approved for promulgation, effective 1 January 1985, by ICSC, as well as of the CCAQ Standard methodology. - 4.
+Inter alia, it seems to me that: - some employers have been substituted, - some outside working hours, allowances and benefits have not been taken into account (nor even quantified in some instances) for comparison purposes, and - a method has been used for constructing the scale (i.e. setting the salary at each grade and step), in disregard of all the relevant applicable rules.

-[Paragraphs 5 and 6 are about access to background documents]
+[Paragraphs 5 and 6 are about access to background documents.]